 Noise

 Did you know that long exposure to hair dryer noise can be damaging to your hearing?
-No matter the material you opt for, ceramic or titanium, try to opt for a low noise hair dryer.
+Yes, they are that loud!
+No matter the material you opt for, ceramic or titanium, try to opt for a low noise hair dryer if you can.

-Ceramic hair dryers are usually the right choice for most women.
-However, titanium dryers offer a more professional look in less time, provided you know how to handle it properly.
-Your hair dryer should really be a one-time investment; make it count.
+Ceramic hair dryers are the right choice for most buyers.
+They offer a great combination of quality results and a price tag that is still affordable.
+However, if you can afford the splurge, titanium dryers offer more professional results in less time, provided you know how to handle it properly.
+Your hair dryer should really be a one-time investment - so make it count!

 Appreciating the time and effort you put into your website and detailed information you present.